aridjayarecipes/cutesrecipes.web.app/content/post/1788-recipe-of-super-quick-homemade-grilled-salmon-true-perfection.md

 ##### Instructions to make Grilled Salmon - True Perfection:

-1. Trim the Salmon Steak and place skin side down - sprinkle the Salt & sugar on the meat side and cover - put in fridge for about 6 hours.
+1. Trim the Salmon Steak and place skin side down - sprinkle the Salt &amp; sugar on the meat side and cover - put in fridge for about 6 hours.
 1. Removed from the fridge and let it come to room temp - about 30-40 mins.
 Then turn on the grill so red hot
 1. Wash off the marinade and pat dry with kitchen paper
 1. I make a foil try on a baking sheet so easy to clean.
 Drizzle with olive oil the place skin side up.
 Sprinkle more salt on the skin and rub in.